Meet the Wheelchair Designers Transforming Lives Across the Developing World

 Dignity, independence and confidence

 David has changed the lives of countless individuals.
 And getting a wheelchair is only the first step.
 After that, new possibilities open up.
 “It’s about so much more than mobility.
 It’s about taking control of your life, being able to work, to generate income, become breadwinners and decision makers.
 This isn’t about designing wheelchairs.
 It’s about transforming lives.”

 David, thank you for sharing your awesome story with us – you’re one of our heroes here at Sugru.
 To learn more about Motivation, visit their website, watch David’s brilliant TED talk, and support their work by donating if you can.

 Oh, and if you'd like to see all the awesome things David does with Sugru, take a look at this short video where he shows all the ways it helps him in his everyday life.
 Ever adventurous, here's his latest project adapting his rowing equipment.

 "I used Sugru to adapt my oars – stopping them rotating in my hands.
 Here you can see my first ever foray into open water on Bristol docks.
 I’ve lived here for 20 years and never been on the water alone since being a surfer aged 21.
 Quite a liberating moment.
 Sugru made this possible…"

-David - thank you for sharing, we love that Sugru is part of your awesome life.
+David – thanks again for sharing, we love that Sugru is a part of your awesome life.